 The islet is very fragile, something we have to be very careful about.
-In the past there has been predation on Klein Curacao especially through phosphate mining.
+In the past, Klein Curaçao has been pillaged, especially by phosphate mining.
 This has had a great impact.
-International organizations have also commented on the unique qualities of Klein Curacao with regard to biodiversity.
+International organizations have also commented on the unique qualities of Klein Curaçao with regard to biodiversity.
 The inestimable value of preserving this biodiversity and thus maintaining untouched coral and fish populations.

-Meanwhile, Klein Curacao has been designated a Ramsar area.
+Meanwhile, Klein Curaçao has been designated a Ramsar site.
 This is an international agreement on wetlands and their conservation.
-So Curacao must now take responsibility to preserve it as a nature reserve.
-This entails not building more on Klein Curacao, but looking at creative and sustainable ways to promote tourism to the island.
+So Curaçao must now take responsibility for preserving it as a nature reserve.
+This entails not building more on Klein Curaçao, but looking at creative and sustainable ways to promote tourism to the bounty island.

 Although the islet is not that big nor has it been on the map for very long, it has a very interesting history.

-The exact moment Klein Curacao was discovered is unfortunately unknown.
+The exact moment Klein Curaçao was discovered is unfortunately unknown.
 However, we do know from when the island was put on the map.
 This was in 1871 by an English mining engineer named John Godden.
-However, he did not just put Klein Curacao on the map; he had a reason for doing so.
+However, he did not just put Klein Curaçao on the map; he had a reason for doing so.
 In fact, he thought the island was important enough to put on the map primarily because of the phosphate found on the island.
-This was a highly sought after product and so there was a lot of profit to be made here on Klein Curacao.
+This was a highly sought after product, so there was a lot of profit to be made here on Klein Curaçao.
 In Europe, it was used in fertilizers and animal feed, among other things.

 The weather on Klein Curacao